UCLeuvenLimburg/scripting-exercises/01-basic-python/05-strings/02-generate-git-script/explanations.md

 ## String-Related Functionality

 Typically, a multiline string will appear inside a function.
-Python's syntax rules require a function's body to be indented.
+Python's syntax rules requires a function's body to be indented.
 It makes sense that the contents of the string are also indented:

 ```python